david-salac/Matrix/README.md

 # Class encapsulating simple real matrices and fundamental matrix operations
 This is the basic implementation of the fundamental matrix operations.

+The motivation for this repository is to have a small replacement for Python's NumPy library in Java or C#.

 Available in Java in OpenJDK compatible and in C# in Mono compatible format.

 # Overview of available operations (with examples)